 *France has one of the richest environmental and climate diversity in the world.

 If you’re into cities, you might like living in Paris, Lyon or Marseille, the three majors.
-You will also enjoy the great mountains that France has to give, like the Alps, the Pyrenees, the Massif Central or the Jura.
+You will also enjoy the great mountains that France has to give, like the Alps, the Pyrenees, the Massif Central, or the Jura.
 Maybe water is very important to live nearby for you, so the Atlantic and Mediterranean coasts will be your spots.
-And if you appreciate quiet and peaceful countryside, there is also plenty of it.
+And if you appreciate the quiet and peaceful countryside, there is also plenty of it.

 Cost of life

-Cost of life depends a lot on where you’re living in France, some places are extremely expensive, and others are absolutely affordable.
+The cost of life depends a lot on where you’re living in France, some places are extremely expensive, and others are absolutely affordable.

 Some regions are particularly expensive to live in.
-For example, The Alps (Savoie, Haute-Savoie), The French Riviera, the cities in The Basque Country, some areas of the Atlantic coast and the Corsica Island are places where the cost of living is similar to Paris.
+For example, The Alps (Savoie, Haute-Savoie), The French Riviera, the cities in The Basque Country, some areas of the Atlantic coast, and the Corsica Island are places where the cost of living is similar to Paris.
 Other places that are not mentioned are usually affordable.

 Opportunities are present in numerous domains, but most of them are for highly qualified (senior) profiles.
 You will easily find a job in the industries detailed in the business part above.